AlynxZhou/showmethekey/README.md

 # Usage

-For detailed usage please run usage dialog from app menu!
+Toggle the switch to show the floating keys window, and drag it to anywhere you want, because Wayland does not allow a client to set its position.
+You may pin it at the top of other windows if you desktop allows that, then you could disable the clickable switch, and the window will become click-through.

-You need to toggle the switch to start it manually and need to input admin password to polkit authentication agent's dialog, because we need superuser permission to read keyboard events (this program does not handle your password so it is safe).
-Wayland does not allow a client to set its position, so this program does not set its position in preference, and you can click the "Clickable Area" in titlebar and drag the floating window to anywhere you want.
+You may need to input admin password if there is a polkit authentication agent's dialog, because we need superuser permission to read keyboard events (this program does not handle your password).
 Users in `wheel` group can skip password authentication.

+For detailed usage, please run usage dialog from app menu.

 ## Special Notice for Wayland Session Users